Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 Each partner store needs an API key with appropriate attributes to limit their access.
 Additionally, individual supplier employees need similar limitations.

-For this example, configure an API key for each of the following users:
+For this example, configure an API key for each of the following users, then add an attribute with these values:

 - Partner 1:
     - **Attribute -** `partner`